evilDave/DCAvailability/README.md

 Now, when you want to check that you have not used anything that might not be available at runtime, build the Availability scheme.

+**Issues with this approach**

+You cannot use `@import`.
+I think this should not be a concern as `#import`s are automatically converted into `@import` when you de enable modules.

+There can be issues with cocoapods when you have a custom config.
+E.g. `CocoaPods did not set the base configuration of your project because your project already has a custom config set.` Ugh.
+It seems that if you add the custom config and _then_ add other pods with pod install, you might get this message, but it all still works.
+Trying to add a custom configuration to a project that already had working pods installed caused all manner of problems, preventing it from linking properly.
+There is likely something that I am missing but I don't understand that part of cocopoads well enough to know what it is trying to do.

 ## Author

 David Clark, davidkclark@gmail.com